List of Oshi no Ko characters: Frill Shiranui

 Frill Shiranui (不知火 フリル, Shiranui Furiru) is a student of Youtou High School's Performing Arts Program and one of Ruby's classmates.
-She is a multi-talented performer who can sing, dance, and act.
+She is an aloof, attentive and deadpan multi-talented performer who can sing, dance, and act.
 She later is expected to play Airi Himekawa in Director Gotanda's and Aqua's planned Ai biographical movie after originally being chosen for the role of Ai before allowing Ruby to play the role following a self audition where she was impressed by Ruby's acting skill and conviction.